webpack/webpack.js.org/src/content/guides/production.md

 ## Specify the Environment

+T> Since webpack v4, you no longer need to manually specify the environment if you already have [`mode`](https://webpack.js.org/concepts/mode/) set correctly.

 Many libraries will key off the `process.env.NODE_ENV` variable to determine what should be included in the library.
 For example, when not in _production_ some libraries may add additional logging and testing to make debugging easier.
 However, with `process.env.NODE_ENV === 'production'` they might drop or add significant portions of code to optimize how things run for your actual users.
 We can use webpack's built in [`DefinePlugin`](/plugins/define-plugin) to define this variable for all our dependencies: